 Jacobins

-JacobinsThe Jacobin Club was originally little more than a debating society, but it gained great importance during the Reign of Terror.
-Its name was derived from its meeting place, the former monastery of Saint-Jacques.
-Members of the Paris club were often also deputies of the National Convention.
-Robespierre used the club to enforce his political ideas and to pursue his enemies.
-Expulsion from the Jacobins often led to arrest and execution.
-Shortly after Robespierre’s death, the Jacobin Club was closed by the Thermidorians.
-At the end of the Directory, the Jacobins experienced a brief revival.
-Its members sought to outdo one another in revolutionary rhetoric.
-But it remained mere words.
-They offered no resistance when the club was permanently closed in 1799.
-The term Jacobin is also often used to refer to the supporters of Robespierre.
+JacobinsThe Jacobin Club was actually just a debating club.
+But during the Reign of Terror, it became highly important.
+The members of the Paris club were often also deputies of the National Convention, jurors of the Revolutionary Tribunal or members of the influential Paris Commune.
+Robespierre used the club to push through his political ideas – and to persecute his enemies.
+Expulsion from the ranks of the Jacobins often led to arrest and execution.
+After Robespierre’s fall, the Thermidorians closed the club.
+At the end of the Directory, it experienced one last brief period of flourishing.
+But the meetings remained a matter of grand words.
+The Jacobins offered no resistance when the club was finally closed in 1799.

 1789 - 1799